plone/plone.restapi/docs/source/endpoints/linkintegrity.md

 The Plone user interface will use those stored relations to show a warning when you try to delete a content object that is still referenced elsewhere.
 Link integrity avoids broken links ("breaches") in the site.

+The `@linkintegrity` endpoint returns the list of reference breaches that would happen if some content items would be deleted.
+This information can be used to show the editor a confirmation dialog.

 This check includes content objects that are located within a content object ("folderish content").

-The `@linkintegrity` endpoint returns the list of reference breaches.
-If there are none, it will return an empty list (`[]`).

-You can call the `/@linkintegrity` endpoint on the site root with a `GET` request and a list of UIDs in the JSON body:
+You can call the `/@linkintegrity` endpoint on the site root with a `GET` request and a list of content UIDs in the JSON body:

 ```{eval-rst}
 ..  http:example:: curl httpie python-requests
     :request: ../../../src/plone/restapi/tests/http-examples/linkintegrity_get.req
 ```

+The endpoint accepts a single parameter:

+`uids`
+: A list of object UIDs that you want to check.

 The server will respond with the result: